br0ast/ACDH-2020/doc/report/documentation.md

 - *The Journal of Interactive Technology and Pedagogy*
 - *Code4Lib Journal*

-The first step in this analysis was to fetch relevant data through the [Crossref REST API](https://www.crossref.org/services/metadata-delivery/rest-api/).
-In particular, we generated one CSV file for each journal (available in [this folder](https://github.com/br0ast/ACDH-2020/tree/master/src/data/mag)).
-Each file contains the list of articles published between 1993 and 2019.
-For each article, the file provides: affiliation, DOI, and keywords.
+The first step in this analysis was to fetch relevant data from [Microsoft Academic](https://academic.microsoft.com/home) through their Microsoft Knowledge API.
+From this dataset, we fetched a CSV file for each journal above listing all articles published between 1993 and 2019 (available in [this folder](https://github.com/br0ast/ACDH-2020/tree/master/src/data/mag)).
+For each article we gathered data about: the affiliation, the DOI, and the keywords.

 ### Research outcome
 	#### User-friendly description of the tool / vizs